luigifreda/slamplay/README.md

 ## 6. Credits

-* This repo imported some of the C++ example of the repository https://github.com/gaoxiang12/slambook2.
+* This repo imported some of the C++ examples (updated, improved, and commented) of the repository https://github.com/gaoxiang12/slambook2.
 Thanks to the Author for his great work.
 * Thanks to the Author of the repository https://github.com/nicolov/simple_slam_loop_closure/.
-I imported a couple of scripts from his repository (for computing the confusion matrix).
+I imported a couple of scripts (updated and improved) from his repository (for computing the confusion matrix).